enewbury/workstation/README.md

-# Workstation setup for Linux and Mac
+# Workstation setup for Linux

 This serves as my "Source of Truth" for the configuration of my workstation computers.
 I can mess around with them as much as I like, but anything I want to save permanantly goes in this repo.